marduk191/ComfyUI_LFM2-350M/README.md

 # ComfyUI LFM2-350M Node

-A custom node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) to load and use the [LiquidAI LFM2-350M](https://huggingface.co/LiquidAI/LFM2-350M) language model.
+A custom node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) to load and use my custom tuned [LFM2-350M](https://huggingface.co/marduk191/lfm2-350m-dp-marduk191) model trained on 60k base pairs to work as a prompt enhancer for z-image turbo or any other long token model.

 ## Features